geoenvo/ansible-onedataportal/README.md

   adduser username
   usermod -aG sudo username
   ```
-* The server is fully updated and configured with a static IP address (below is an example setting the server IP address to 192.168.1.200)
+* The server is fully updated and configured with a static IP address (below is an example setting the server IP address to 192.168.1.200 on the enp0s3 network interface, check the available interface name with `ifconfig`)
   ```
   sudo apt update && sudo apt upgrade sudo nano /etc/netplan/50-cloud-init.yaml